 Uva Tea Region

-The unique character of Uva tea is recognized and acknowledged all over the world.
+The unique character of Uva tea recognizes and acknowledged all over the world.
 It was with tea grown and manufactured on his Uva tea estates that Sir Thomas Lipton, the great Victorian magnate, first persuaded Americans to take up the tea-drinking habit.

-The mellow, smooth taste of Uva tea, once known, is easily distinguished from that of any other.
+The mellow, smooth taste of Uva tea easily recognizes from any other.

 The Uva region produces a leaf that is more blackened by withering than that of any other district.

 The range of teas produced is wide, with a full range of whole and small-leaf grades as well as CTC varieties